esl/elixirconf-eu-jekyll/_speakers/madhushree-singh.md

 type: speaker
 ---

 <p>A Software Developer whose journey began as a Java developer followed by a QA Engineer and then an Elixir Developer.
-Having finished his Master's in Software Engineering, he loves exploring new technologies and utilising them both in his personal and professional life.
-When he is not coding, he is usually travelling, relaxing or socialising. <br />LinkedIn: </p>
+Having finished her Master's in Software Engineering, she loves exploring new technologies and utilising them both in her personal and professional life.
+When she is not coding, she is usually travelling, relaxing or socialising.  </p>